 How to resist the rise of automation

 Ahh, the modern world.
 Don’t you just love it?
-It seems a day fails to pass without the introduction of a new technological advancement that promises to change our lives forever.
+It seems a day fails to pass without the introduction of a new technological advancement.
 Whether it is Amazon trialling an employee-free store or the piloting of self-driving cars by Uber, innovation and automation is unrelenting.

 But have you ever stopped to consider the impact of automation on your employment prospects?